symbiote/silverstripe-queuedjobs/docs/en/performance.md

 The dependant job approach also allows you to run these jobs concurrently on some project setups.
 Job steps, on the other hand, always run in sequence.

-Read [Defining Jobs](defining-jobs.md) for different ways to create jobs and
+Read [Defining Jobs](defining-jobs.md) for different ways to create jobs.